chiyodad/cbeams.github.io/_posts/2014-08-23-dockerize-this.md

 ## Run everything on boot

-In some ways this hardest part.

-For the moment, I've added /Applications/boot2docker to the startup items for the main user on this box.

-But I still must manually execute the docker command.

-docker run -p 4000:4000 -p 12345:12345 -d cbeams/chris.beams.io:v2 chris.beams.io/serve.sh

-I'll clean this up later.

-## Summary

-It was actually quite a bit of trouble getting all this set up.
-A good deal of that was because of the trouble with VirtualBox, port forwarding, and Jekyll.

-I'm looking forward to ...
+If the server crashes or gets rebooted, the boot2docker vm should be started automatically and the container for the site should be run.

+This is also a bit tricky to get right, and for the moment, I'm only halfway there.

+I've added /Applications/boot2docker to the startup items for the main user on the mac. boot2docker is actually a proper Mac application bundle, so this works well enough.
+That handles starting the docker daemon VM, but then one must actually run the container for the site.
+For the moment, I'm doing this manually, but I'd like to hear suggestions about better ways to do it.
+I'm sure there's some way to get it all done using LaunchDaemons, but I really didn't want to waste the time.
+Andrew Mussey has some prior art here in [a tool he calls docker-osx](http://blog.amussey.com/post/85117547548/docker-starting-docker-on-system-boot-on-osx-via), but it's a little outdated at this point (pre Docker 1.0), so I didn't mess with it.

 ## Next steps

-Research monitoring resource consumption... attaching "meters" to a container.
-If this is possible, then I'll move on to prototyping a bitcoin micropayment channel solution.
+Now that the basic containerization is complete, I'll take a look at ways to monitor resource consumption at the container level.
+If this is possible, then it may make sense to take the next step and look into micropayment-based billing for use of those resources.
+See my [previous post](/posts/docker) for further details about this larger idea.